PaperCutSoftware/GhostTrap/README.md

 was as standard Ghostscript console command as [documented](http://ghostscript.com/doc/9.06/Use.htm), with the following known exceptions:

- * The input and output files must be local files.
+ * The input and output files must be on a local disk (no network shares).
- * Defining custom/extra FONT or LIB paths are not supported.
+ * Defining custom/extra FONT or LIB paths on the command line is not allowed.

 ##How it works